In this article

 Harder foods should be avoided because they can become trapped in the recovering areas of your mouth.
-Firm or sharp foods can also damage or even dislodge the blood clot(s), leading to dry socket formation.
+Firm or sharp foods can damage or even dislodge the blood clot(s), leading to dry socket formation.

 Here are the top 10 foods to eat after wisdom teeth removal: